vleong2332/thinkful-time-logger/README.md

 ##### Notes

-- TextAngular issue of pasting unneccesary style
+- Watch for updateo on TextAngular issue of pasting unneccesary style

 ##### Questions

 ##### GH Pushes

 - Setup a backend to receive payload from Github API automatically
+- Store GH username with the session

 ##### History